-Each student will present in a small group of 2 or 3, 2 times during the semester, on a case study that exemplifies the logic of the field of study/perspective discussed in the preceding lecture.
+Each student will present in a small group of 2 or 3, 3 times during the semester, on a case study that exemplifies the logic of a geographic concept or field of study/perspective discussed in the preceding lecture.
 Each group presentation will be followed by 10-15 minutes of discussion per questions raised by other students.
+Each group should prepare a 1-page outline of the presentation to distribute in class.

 Preparation for the presentation should be collaborative, and the presentations should reflect the collaboration regarding the exemplification exercise.
 The collaboration is useful for thinking through the reading beyond the empirics and summary - as a case study of a particular field of study/perspective.
 Although each student is responsible for the content of her/his own presentation once a division of labor is established, students should work with one another in thinking through the big points of the article and the ways in which the case study reflects the principles discussed in the lecture in the previous class.
+Presentations should not summarize the case study or a portion of it; they should clarify which principles of the field of study are being illustrated.

-Guidelines for preparation and rubric for are at the end of syllabus and also posted on Canvas under 'Modules.'
+GUIDELINES for preparation and rubric for are at the end of syllabus and also posted on Canvas under 'Modules.'

-Students are welcome to request presenting on a particular article and/or topic; let N. Ettlinger know by email or before or after class at the beginning of the semester if you have requests (assignments will be made on a first-come, first-serve basis).
+Students are welcome to request presenting on a particular article and/or topic; please let me know by e-mail or before or after class at the beginning of the semester if you have requests (assignments will be made on a first-come, first-serve basis).
 Other assignments will be made by students picking their readings for presentation out of a hat in class by the end of the 2nd or 3rd week; prior to this time, assignments will be decided in class on a volunteer basis.
-As soon as the assignments are finalized, a listing will be posted on the Canvas page under the 'Modules.'
+As soon as the assignments are finalized, the presentation roster will be posted on the Canvas page under 'Modules.'